-If the PDA was used for data collection, or if the instrument was used in spectra-kinetics mode, a two-dimension Datastore would result, with time and wavelength as dimensions, and containing absorbance, count etc. as properties.
+If the instrument was used in spectra-kinetics mode, a two-dimension Datastore would result, with time and wavelength as dimensions, and containing absorbance, count etc. as properties.
 All data from a particular experiment are written to a single Datastore.
 Subsequently, the Datastore can be mined for subsets of the data.